-Financial Health
+Financial health

-The three criteria that determine the College's financial health as per ESFA guidelines are outlined on page 6 under Key Performance indicators.
+The three criteria that determine the College's financial health as per ESFA guidelines are outlined on page 2 under Key Performance indicators.
 The financial health grade of "inadequate" would have been "satisfactory" if the College had not been obliged to reclassify its debt as short-term.
 The reclassification arose because the College's bankers declined to issue a covenant waiver letter following the breach of the loan covenants.

-The Performance Ratio of EBITDA to income at 8.96% is below the target of 11.9% but is still strong and scores high with 80 points.
-Borrowing as a % of income at 52.4% is over the 40% guideline threshold and scores 20 points.
-The Current Ratio at 0.12 has been adversely impacted by the required reclassification debt as short-term and scores 0 points.
-Without the reclassification the Current Ratio would have been 0.67 and would have provided a score of 20 points bringing the total points score to 120 and a grade of "satisfactory".
+The Performance Ratio of EBITDA to income at 4.06% is below the target of 11.9% and scores low with only 40 points.
+Borrowing as a % of income at 49.89% is over the 40% guideline threshold and scores 30 points.
+The Current Ratio at 0.23 has been adversely impacted by the required reclassification debt as short-term and scores 0 points.
+Without the reclassification the Current Ratio would have been 1.30 and would have provided a score of 60 points bringing the total points score to 130 and a grade of "satisfactory".